lknite/daytwo/daytwo-argocd-register-controller/README.md

 - event driven
 - able to watch multiple management clusters
 - syncs all labels on provider resources with argocd secret
+  - including 'cluster.x-k8s.io/cluster-name', which is nice, allowing for applicationsets to target by cluster name

 ## rbac ##
 - role add/get/list/update to 'secrets' in argocd namespace